They need a spell checker in the sign department. |

 From Bullied To Broadway To Books

 Broadway performer Tim Federle was our closing keynote speaker.
 He says, "Everything that got me picked on as a kid gets me paid today."
-He shares with us"7 things I learned on Broadway I wish I had known when I was a student."
+He shares with us"7 things I learned on Broadway I wish I had known when I was a student."1) Set backs now are the most interesting parts of your story.
+Some call it character.
+He says take control of your own narrative.

 2) Perfectionism is way over rated.
 He shares a story of teaching adolescent boys to tap dance for the Broadway show Billy Elliot.
 Those who came with grit exceeded those more naturally talent because they wanted it more.